roger-frybarger/rogers-math-whiteboard/CONTRIBUTING.md

    lesson from Windows 8.
 People don't like drastic interface changes.
 Furthermore, we have intentionally allowed for expandability via the 'Other...' options in the applicable dropdowns.
 Thus, new tools can be added so long as they are added in these areas.

+3. It is assumed that you have read the README.md file and adhered to the eslint code quality standards as explained in that file.
+If you find a need to make an exception to these standards, be prepared to make a compelling case for why such an exception is needed.

 ## Code of Conduct